fulfillmenttools/fulfillmenttools-sdk-typescript/README.md

 ## 📖 Documentation

-The official Fulfillmenttools API documentation can be found [here](https://docs.fulfillmenttools.com/api-docs/) and we also publish our [OpenAPI specification](https://fulfillmenttools.github.io/api-reference-ui/).
+The official fulfillmenttools API documentation can be found [here](https://docs.fulfillmenttools.com/api-docs/) and we also publish our [OpenAPI specification](https://fulfillmenttools.github.io/api-reference-ui/).

 ## 📜 License